NASHVILLE, Tenn. – Ten OTAs are now in the books for the Titans.

 Have a great weekend everyone!

-Titans veterans and rookies take the field for Day 10 of OTAs at Saint Thomas Sports Park.
+Titans players take the field for Day 10 of the team's 2017 OTAs at Saint Thomas Sports Park.
 (Photos: Gary Glenn)